FK Sarajevo: Ownership and finances

-Malaysian billionaire, investor and former Chairman of Berjaya Group, Vincent Tan, was the club's majority contributor and thus its sole operator.
-After gaining control of the club in December 2013 by contributing 2 million $, Tan negotiated an agreement between himself and the club, by which he will invest an undisclosed sum while also running the operational finances and policies of the club, in return gaining the right to profit as would be the case of the club being a limited company.
-Furthermore, the formation of Public limited companies in the fields of real estate and tourism have been negotiated between the club and Tan, by which the companies will represent a joint venture by both parties, earning the club complete financial self-sustainability in the future.
-After taking control of the club, Vincent Tan dissolved the long-standing steering committee and Supervisory Board, opting to create a five-member board of directors for the day-to-day running of the club.
+Malaysian billionaire, investor, and former chairman of Berjaya Group, Vincent Tan, was the club's majority contributor and thus its sole operator.
+After gaining control of the club in December 2013 by contributing US$2 million, Tan negotiated an agreement between himself and the club, by which he will invest an undisclosed sum while also running the operational finances and policies of the club, in return gaining the right to profit as would be the case of the club being a limited company.
+Furthermore, the formation of Public limited companies in the fields of real estate and tourism has been negotiated between the club and Tan, by which the companies will represent a joint venture by both parties, earning the club complete financial self-sustainability in the future.
+After taking control of the club, Vincent Tan dissolved the long-standing steering committee and supervisory board, opting to create a five-member board of directors for the day-to-day running of the club.
 He appointed two of his Malaysian business associates, Ken Choo i Lim Meng Kwong, members of the board alongside three local members.
 The club's annual operational expenditure and budget have been undisclosed since Tan gained control of the club.
 In September 2015 the club paid off the last of its public and private debt, thus becoming one of the rare debt-free clubs in eastern Europe.

 In March 2019, it was announced that the ownership majority package was sold to Vietnamese businessman Nguyễn Hoài Nam and the PVF Investment and Trading, JSC (Promotion Fund of Vietnamese Football Talents F.C.).

+In August 2021 Vincent Tan and Bosnian-American businessman Ismir Mirvić repurchased majority stakes from PVF Investment and Trading, JSC, with the former gaining 60% of club stakes and the prior gaining 30%.
+Mirvić, who was named club president, reestablished the club's supervisory board and formed a new, three-member board of directors.
+In September 2022, Tan and Mirvić renegotiated their majority stakes, each acquiring control of 49.13%.

+Sponsorships

-The club's general sponsor is Turkish Airlines, with whom it signed a lucrative four-year deal in 2015.
-It has been hailed as the most profitable sponsorship agreement in the history of Bosnian sports.
-FK Sarajevo's kit has been manufactured by Erreà since 2021.
-The club has a variety of other sponsors and official partners, which include Tourism Malaysia, Visit Vietnam, BH Telecom, Securitas, Škoda, Bosna Bank International, NLB Group, Hayat TV, Sarajevo Brewing Company and others.
+The club’s general sponsor is Turkish Airlines, with which it secured a lucrative four-year contract in 2015, widely regarded as the most profitable sponsorship deal in the history of Bosnian sports.
+In 2022, FK Sarajevo and Turkish Airlines extended their collaboration for the third time by signing a new three-year sponsorship agreement.
+FK Sarajevo's kit has been manufactured by Adidas since 2023.
+FK Sarajevo also maintains partnerships with several other sponsors and official partners, including Tourism Malaysia, Courtyard by Marriott, Telemach, Meridianbet, Securitas, NLB Group, Mtel Bosnia and Herzegovina, Sarajevska pivara and others.
+As of 2024, the club has an official partnership with Visit Sarajevo and features its logo on the team’s kit.